lgonzalezrouco/pti/p5_seg/README.md

 Regarding security in http, you should do the exercise on basic authentication (3.1).
 You can do the excercise on authentication with SSL (3.2), which is an optional part.
-Note: The following steps in section 3 summarize what is detailed in the .pdf document.
+Note: The following steps in section 3 summarize what is detailed in the seguretat_http.pdf document.

 Regarding blockchain, you should do the exercise in section 4.